EmanuelAfessa/EmanuelAfessa/README.md

 ## ⚡ My main projects in a nutshell

- I have made public several data science repositories to share my knowledge.Amongst my repositories, the following fall in the umbrella of supervised learning :
+ I have made public several data science repositories to share my knowledge.
+The following fall in the umbrella of supervised learning :
 * A **Classification algorithm**
 * A **Regression algorithm**